Weranga Soil Carbon Project

 Project Information:

-The Weranga Soil Carbon Project is a soil carbon sequestration initiative located near the rural locality of Weranga, approximately 65 kilometers southwest of Dalby in the Western Downs region of Queensland.
-Registered in November 2022, the project originally covered an area of roughly 2,211 hectares, though a variation in October 2025 reduced the project area, likely to exclude non-compliant land or infrastructure.
+Weranga Soil Carbon Project is a soil carbon sequestration project located near the rural locality of Weranga, approximately 63km southwest of Dalby in the Western Downs region of Queensland.
+It was registered in November 2022 and originally covered 2,211 hectares, although a variation in October 2025 saw some specific areas removed from the project.

 Recommended Reading